Posted on

 Heavy corrosion had caused a small crack to appear in a 200mm fuel oil line buried underground.
 Once the pipe had been excavated for inspection, it became clear that it was in terrible condition, badly pitted and covered in escaped oil.

-To add to the complexity of the application, the line operated under 44 bar and at temperatures of up to 70°C. Any repair had to be able to withstand these pressure and heat extremes.
+To add to the complexity of the application, the line experienced pressure fluctuations up to 44 bar and at operated at temperatures of up to 70°C. Any repair had to be able to withstand these extremes.

 Oil leaking from a damaged 200mm fuel pipe line in Brega, Libya